CMCRobotics/microsquad/README.md

 ## Flash the Microbits

 * The Microbit Gateway uses [https://github.com/AdventuresInMinecraft/Bitio](https://github.com/AdventuresInMinecraft/bitio) - Simply download the latest compatible firmware and copy it to the Microbit flash drive to load it as the new firmware.
 * The client firmware is available as a Github release.
+For instance [microsquad.hex](https://github.com/CMCRobotics/microsquad/releases/download/v1.0.microsquad.mpy/microsquad.hex)

 ## Configure and start Mosquitto MQTT broker